 Social-Environmental Impact Assessment (SEIA-AMDAL) incorporated with the estate documents and prepared separate section for the scheme smallholders.
 Document of SEIA available in place, PT.
 SIA Scheme Manager explains about AMDAL through training to smallholders.
 Process of the SEIA involves scheme smallholders through consultation.
 Copy of the assessment (AMDAL) is kept at the cooperative office.
-RKL/RPL prepared by scheme manager.
-Latest RKL/RPL dated January - June 2013 includes Scheme Smallholder.
+RKL/RPL prepared by together with the east estate.
+Latest RKL/RPL dated 29/1/2014 for the period of July - December 2013 includes Scheme Smallholder.